 Medications that were good then, might not be the best choice now.
 Deprescribing is part of appropriate care - backing off when doses are too high, or stopping medications that are no longer needed.

 Information a surgical patient should know to improve their care outcomes before, during and after surgery.

 Documents cover a range of topics for Infection Control Practitioners, Medical Health Officers, other health care professionals and the public.

 In a culture of safety, there are accepted practices in place to guide patients, staff and health care providers to achieve optimal care outcomes.
 Safety culture also encourages the adoption of behaviours that promote patient safety.
 In this kind of culture, people are not merely requested to work toward change.
 They proactively take actions when it is necessary to address safety issues or concerns.

 Learn more about actions taken across the health system to promote and improve patient safety.

 Commitment to a culture of safety and no harm to patients is a key priority of the health system.
 Identifying, understanding, and learning from critical incidents is one way of improving patient safety.
-Find information about critical incident reporting in Saskatchewan, the role of Provincial Quality of Care Coordinators and annual statistics on critical incidents.
+Find information about critical incident reporting in Saskatchewan, the role of Provincial Client Concern Specialist and annual statistics on critical incidents.

 Patient Safety Alerts are issued when recommendations following the review of a critical incident may benefit the province more broadly.
 Sharing information about an event along with recommendations to prevent the event from recurring, promotes learning and helps improve health system quality and safety.